zuriteam78/template-generator/README.md

 # template-generator
-Terms and Condition with privacy policy generator.
+Terms and Condition with privacy policy generator is a website that allows companies or business to create a terms and condition template or privacy policy templates on their website.

 # Project setup and contribution Guide.